Flying Gecko Care Sheet

 How to decorate a flying gecko terrarium

-Since flying geckos are strictly arboreal, at bare minimum you will need a couple of branches for your gecko to climb on and some live or artificial foliage for it to hide in.
+Since flying geckos are strictly arboreal, at bare minimum you will want a couple of branches for your gecko to climb on and some live or artificial foliage for it to hide in.
 However, it’s best to include other items, such as:

 What to feed to a flying gecko